Ready for a gay Vienna tour?

 Vienna is a gay-friendly city, people are tolerant, and the LGBT community is quite active.
-The gay scene spreads out among different areas and districts, with plenty of possibilities: parties, clubs, bars, traditional coffee houses, swimming pools and saunas.
+The gay scene spreads out among different areas and districts, with plenty of possibilities: parties, clubs, bars, traditional coffee houses, swimming pools, and saunas.

-Gay Vienna bars and LGBT venues
+Gay bars and parties in Vienna

-Life ball – Pride Village – Regenbogenparade: This series of lgbt events take place every year in June, in front of the spectacular Vienna City Hall (Rathaus)
+Life ball – Pride Village – Regenbogenparade: This series of LGBT events take place every year in June, in front of the spectacular Vienna City Hall (Rathaus)